Lost and found is located at the Auxiliary Services One Stop Shop at Tate Plaza. Call 706-542-9565.

 Students, faculty, staff, and affiliates must register between April and July for first round assignments in the following fall.
 Assignments are then issued weekly after the first day of class.

 The cost of a permit is $10 (Park-n-Ride), $20, $30, or $40 per month depending on the lot.
-Permits are sold for nine or twelve month periods and expire at the end of the spring semester or on July 31st.
+Permits are sold for nine- or twelve-month periods and expire at the end of the spring semester or on July 31st.
 Permits cannot be purchased monthly, but can be returned at any time.
 The price is then prorated monthly.
 Students are billed for the full price of the permit at purchase through their Student Account.
+A detailed list of rates can be found here.

 Identifying your vehicle by linking it to your permit is a condition of use for your permit.
 It prevents accidental parking citations and allows Parking Services to notify you of headlights on or emergencies.
 You may register a vehicle using your online parking account or by calling 706-542-7275.